JetBrains/kotlin-web-site/docs/topics/components-stability.md

 * a stable command-line tool may have experimental options.

 We make sure to document precisely which subcomponents are not **Stable**.
-We also do our best to warn users where possible and ask to opt in explicitly to avoid the accidental use of features that have not been released as stable.
+We also do our best to warn users where possible and ask to opt them in explicitly to avoid the accidental use of features that have not been released as stable.

 ## Current stability of Kotlin components